Reyment/foodstore/README.md

 - **User-Friendly Interface**: Navigate effortlessly through our intuitive and modern design.
 - **Wide Variety of Products**: Access a vast selection of food items from different categories.
-- **Secure Payments**: Enjoy safe and secure payment options.
 - **Order Tracking**: Stay updated with real-time order tracking.
-- **Personalized Recommendations**: Get food suggestions tailored to your preferences.
 - **Discounts and Offers**: Avail exciting discounts and special offers regularly.
-- **Customer Reviews**: Read reviews from other customers to make informed decisions.
 - **Easy Checkout**: Experience a smooth and fast checkout process.
 - **Delivery Options**: Choose from various delivery options to suit your schedule.